 How much do tickets to the Roman Forum cost?

-As I told you, the price is included in the tickets and guided tours of the Colosseum to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about $ 50 at Hellotickets.
+As I said, the price is included in the tickets and guided tours of the Colosseum: to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about 46 € in Hellotickets.

-If you just want to buy a standard ticket and walk around the Forum on your own, the entrance to the Colosseum and the Roman Forum cost $ 20 at the box office, but you know that the queues can be long.
-In addition, without a visit you would miss much of the context of what you are going to see.
-In that case, I would recommend that you get an audio guide separately.
+If you just want to buy a standard ticket and walk around the Forum on your own, the entrance to the Colosseum and the Roman Forum costs 17 € at the box office, but you know that the queues that await you can be kilometers long.
+In addition, without a visit you will miss much of the context of what you are going to see.
+In that case I would recommend that you hire an audio guide separately.

 Is it worth taking a guided tour of the Roman Forum?

-Although some of them are very well preserved, the vision and explanations of an expert guide will help you to mentally reconstruct the constructions.
+Although some of them are very well preserved, the vision and explanations of an expert guide will help you to mentally reconstruct the buildings.
 You will understand what daily life was like during the Roman Empire, what their main hours were dedicated to and how social life developed in the Forum.

-How much time do I need to visit the Roman Forum
+How much time do I need to visit the Roman Forum?

-In fact, the Colosseum ticket allows you to visit the amphitheater and the Roman Forum on different days, so if you don't feel like doing both visits in a row, don't hesitate to come back another day to enjoy it more and get the most out of the Roman Forum.
-Of course, once you enter the Forum, you will not be able to reuse that entrance, so you will have to think carefully when you want to use it.
+In fact, the Colosseum ticket allows you to visit the amphitheater and the Roman Forum on different days, so if you do not feel like doing both visits in a row, do not hesitate to come back another day to enjoy it more and make the most of the Roman Forum.
+It is a possibility that comes in handy if you are going to spend more than 3 days in Rome.

 In my opinion, both visits can be done perfectly in an afternoon or a morning (unless you are an expert in history or art and want to stop in detail in every corner).

 Can I visit the Roman Forum for free?